clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 <!-- 14              -->

 ### Genotype Quality
 Most variant callers have some sort of genotype quality scoring available for each variantcall.
 The problem here is that it is not standardized and each caller can have completely different values making them hard to compare.
-For example for the GATK produced vcf-files there are several different quality values, there is the `QUAL` column as well as the `GQ` and `PL` fields in the FORMAT column.
+For example for GATK produced vcf-files there are several different quality values, there is the `QUAL` column as well as the `GQ` and `PL` fields in the FORMAT column.
 For more in-depth info on the different vcf columns and annotation for GATK see more info [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format).
-While other programs might also use the `GQ` field but their definition is completely different.
+While other programs might also call there quality value for the same thing, their definition is often completely different.

 ![gq_values](includes/images/gq_values.png)